Background Information about Probate

 Nonprobate Transfers

-If the person who died held the property with someone else who had a right of survivorship or if he or she named someone else to automatically inherit the property, title can be transferred to the survivor without probate.
+If the person who died held the property with someone else who had a right of survivorship or if they named someone else to automatically inherit the property, title can be transferred to the survivor without probate.
 For example, before the person dies, he or she can record a Transfer on Death Deed for real property which transfers property to named beneficiary(ies) effective on the transferor’s death without probate.
 In addition, proceeds from life insurance policies and retirement accounts transfer to named beneficiaries without probate.

 You can watch a very short presentation on Probate Options .